What you'll find on this page

 - Why practice and rehabilitation is important.

 As your child's activation (switch-on) day approaches, you'll feel nervous and excited.
-To help you prepare, we've compiled a list of questions to ask your child’s audiologist.
+To help you prepare, we've compiled a list of questions to ask your child’s hearing health professional.

 Questions for parents to ask about activation day and beyond